Growing Marijuana Indoors for Beginners

 Since more and more chemicals (chlorine, fluoride) are being added to our water supplies, it can be beneficial to use filtered water.

 The Vegetative Stage

 Your plants are now germinated.
 You have put them into pots.
-They stand under you grow lights.
-Not too close to avoid the leafes burn.
+They stand under your grow lights.
+Not too close to avoid the leaves getting burned.

 The light is 18 hours on and 6 hours off.
 Some people tell you to leave the light on for 24 hours, but you are nice enough to let your plants sleep and keep them healthy.

 Leave them under 18 hours of light for 3.5 weeks.
 Water when necessary but not too much.